guihao-liang/my-blog-notes/system/docker/2020-05-04-docker-in-docker.md

 > Notice that it’s using the Docker daemon of the Runner itself, and any containers spawned by Docker commands will be siblings of the Runner rather than children of the Runner.

-All the spawn containers will have direct access to the host docker daemon so that they can invoke `docker` command within their container.
+All the newly spawn containers will have direct access to the host docker daemon so that they can invoke `docker` command within their container.
+The advantage is that it doesn't introduce extra virtualization overhead.

-This one has some drawbacks, as it is mentioned by [gitlab document][bind-mount]:
+However, it has some drawbacks, as it is mentioned by [gitlab document][bind-mount]:

 1. malicious user can know surrounding running containers: `docker rm -f $(docker ps -a -q)`.